Vishruth-N/freewrite/voice_service/README.md

 - **VAD**: Silero Voice Activity Detection
 - **Turn Detection**: Multilingual model

-## Integration with Freewrite App
+## Integration with Spillitout App

-The voice service runs independently and can be integrated with the main Freewrite macOS app through WebRTC connections to the Livekit room.
+The voice service runs independently and can be integrated with the main Spillitout macOS app through WebRTC connections to the Livekit room.